sawmon71293/PeerCodeReview/README.md

 ### Key Features <a name="key-features"></a>

-This is to showcase javascript skill.
+This is to showcase javascript ES6 skills using webpack.

 - **ES 6 Module**